Floridist · Palm Beach County

 $2,400 small residential sites under ~1,500 sq ft, soil prep and install included

-• Drainage problems, standing water, persistent dry zones
+• Grading and drainage correction for standing water or persistent dry zones

-• A grass variety that was never right for the site
+• Switching to a grass variety that actually fits the site

 How we do it

-• Pull soil samples from 2–3 spots, run pH and base saturation, and map drainage over a full rain cycle before quoting.
+• We pull soil samples from two or three spots, run pH and base saturation, and map drainage over a full rain cycle before we quote anything.

-• Amend to target pH with sulfur or lime, regrade low spots, and put down pre-emergent to clear the existing weed seed bank.
+• We amend to target pH with sulfur or lime, regrade the low spots, and put down pre-emergent to clear out the existing weed seed bank.

-• Lay fresh-cut Florida-grown sod within 24 hours of harvest.
+• We lay fresh-cut Florida-grown sod within 24 hours of harvest.
 Tight seams.
 Rolled for full soil contact.
 Watered in the same day.

 Ongoing Maintenance